rawstorage/dellemcpmax_ansible/README.rst

 Support Information

 While every effort has been made to ensure that these modules are working as intended, there is no formal support.
-These modules are intended to provide examples and users should test thoroughly before using in their environments.
+These modules are intended to provide examples and users should test thoroughly before using in theirenvironments.
 The template module is provided for people to be able to quickly implement their own functionality.

 If you do run into an issue please open an issue against the GitHub repository and it will be resolved by one of the contributors.

 Feedback is always welcome, we hope you find these examples useful.

 requirements:
-    - Ansible, Python 2.7, Unisphere for PowerMax version 9.0 or higher.
-    VMAX All Flash, VMAX3, or PowerMAX storage Array
+    - Ansible, Python 2.7 or higher, Unisphere for PowerMax version 9.0 or higher.VMAX All Flash, VMAX3, or PowerMAX storage Array

 Installation Instructions

 Copy dellemc Directory to